A guide to call and put options

 As with ETFs, CFDs, and stocks, options trading can be an excellent way for traders to generate income and hedge their portfolios.

-Different options strategies are available, each with its potential rewards.
+Different options and strategies are available, each with its potential rewards.
 For example, bullish traders may buy call options to profit from an expected increase in the underlying asset price.

 On the other hand, bearish traders may buy put options to benefit from a potential decrease in price.